ssonpatki/CS361/README.md

-# CS361
+# CS361 - Analysis of Algorithms

+## Course Topics:
+### Asymptotic running time analysis, Recursion, Divide and conquer, Dynamic programming, Greedy algorithms, Linear programming, Computational complexity (P and NP), Randomization*, Approximation algorithms*

-### This is used as a folder for the various course assignments for CS361.
-#### Each branch of this repository is a different assignment.
+#### Note: This is used as a folder for the various course assignments for CS361.
+Each branch of this repository is a different assignment.